-Unit #4: The Power of Our Polished Voices: Revising and Reflecting on Our Work
+Unit #4: The Power of Our Polished Voices: Re-visioning Our Work

-Week Date In-Class Homework Due Next Class 15 Mon 11/26 • Introduce: Portfolio + Statement of Growth Revise projects 1-3 for final draft to be submitted in portfolio 15 Wed 11/28 Activity: Portfolio workshop, question-answering.
-Revision activities TBD Revise projects 1-3 for final draft to be submitted in portfolio 16 Mon 12/3 Activity: Portfolio workshop, question-answering.
-Revision activities TBD Revise projects 1-3 for final draft to be submitted in portfolio 16 Wed 12/5 • Activity: Portfolio workshop, question-answering Revise projects 1-3 for final draft to be submitted in portfolio 17 Mon 12/10 Celebration, reflection Finish final portfolio and statement of growth Final Exam Tues 12/18 9:45- noon DUE REMOTELY by 12:00 p.m. (noon): Final Portfolio + Statement of Growth No physical meeting during Final Exam time of 9:45 a.m-12:00 p.m, but Julia will be available in office at this time to clarify student concerns and provide support.
+Week Date In-Class Homework Due Next Class 13 Weds 5/1 Introduce: Portfolio Revise projects 1-3 for final draft to be submitted in portfolio 14 Mon 5/6 Activity: Portfolio work.
+Revision activities TBD • Revise projects 1-3 for final draft to be submitted in portfolio 14 Weds 5/8 Activity: Portfolio work.
+Revision activities TBD • Revise projects 1-3 for final draft to be submitted in portfolio 15 Mon 5/13 Last day of class.
+Celebration, reflections Finish final portfolio Final Exam Weds 5/15 9:45-noon No physical meeting during Final Exam time, but Julia will be available online to clarify student concerns and provide support.

 Dear students: You made it!
-Please celebrate yourself over winter break.
+Please celebrate yourself over summer break.
 The university is often a confusing, difficult place to navigate, especially when you are also adjusting to life on campus.
 It's well worth recognizing all of the work that each of you have put into your classes.
 You each have something important to say in the world, and I hope you'll stay in touch with me as you continue your academic and personal journeys at SJSU.
 Congratulations!